-The aims of the Australian Council of University Art and Design Schools (ACUADS) are:
+The primary objectives of ACUADS, The Australian Council of University Art and Design Schools are:

-- to promote quality professional education of artists, crafts practitioners and designers
+Promote quality professional education of artists, crafts practitioners and designers your block.

 Identify, develop and foster research in art, craft and design education on a national international basis

 Develop policy and advocate on behalf of art, craft and design teaching and research.